 Internals and Modification

 The MA40 has the same basic semi-auto wiring setup you’ve come to expect from Nerf.
 Rev trigger, magazine safety switch, jam door safety, etc. The flywheel cage appears to be the same as that of the Revoltinator – a different design from that of the most commonly used flywheel cages.
-If you’re wanting to mod the blaster, I have some prototype cages on Thingiverse you can try; those will be tweaked a little after some feedback from other people!
+If you’re wanting to mod the blaster, I have some 3d printed cages on Thingiverse you can try; those will be tweaked a little after some feedback from other people!

 For kicking off the Hasbro/Halo collaboration, the MA40 is a stellar beginning.
 It may just be a “Rayven reshell”, but it works well and accurately portrays the in-game weapon.
 As both a blaster and a collector’s item for Halo fans, it works.
 Go ahead and grab one!